 The Tanzanian team immediately started developing the product, while Katrin, the creative head of Afyamoto, and Leon, the organizational talent, began developing the brand in Germany.

 And then everything happened very quickly.
 For the pattern of the mask, they decided on a modification of the popular “Burda Style”, as the fit is more comfortable on the face and less air can escape through the sides.

 For the protective layers, they used the colorful Kitenge fabric made of 100% cotton, which is widespread in Africa, and an intermediate layer of nylon mesh to reduce moisture build-up.

 The cords are extremely soft with an elasticity of 190% and, just like the patches, are made of Ökotex-100 certified fiber.

 The mask can not only score with social and sustainable impact, but above all with remarkable comfort and timeless design.

 The mask is produced in Tanzania - with Afyamoto's seamstresses 50% more wages Payments are made as is customary in the local area.
 By offsetting the CO2 emissions through certified CO2-negative activities such as tree-planting projects, shipping remains completely climate-neutral.

 50% of Afyamoto's profits go to Tanzania, with which the entire value chain is to be sustainably transformed piece by piece.

 Not only that ecological Sustainability included, but also in the long term economic and social Progress within the Tanzanian community, for example with investments in essential infrastructure and education.
 More about our sustainability goals ...

 We are very pleased that you have read on to this point.
-It's crazy when you consider how many small events in your and our life have lined up so that exactly you now sits in front of the screen and reads our story and our motivations.
+It's crazy when you consider how many small events in your and our life have lined up so that exactly you now sits in front of the screen and reads our story and our motives.
 We think that's a nice thought.